“Let’s create an offline space”

 Why did Wadizneed a physical space?

-In 2013, Wadizbegan showcasing a variety of crowdfunding projects online.
-Every week and every month, Wadizfeatured funding campaigns across a wide range of categories, from food to IT.
+In 2013, Wadizbegan showcasing a wide variety of crowdfunding projects online.
+Every week and every month, Wadizfeatured funding campaigns across diverse categories, from food to IT.
 While introducing new makers and projects was incredibly rewarding and enjoyable, as time went on, we began to face some challenges.

 “Do people really understand crowdfunding?”